open-telemetry/semantic-conventions/docs/mobile/events.md

 **[1]:** The iOS lifecycle states are defined in the [UIApplicationDelegate documentation](https://developer.apple.com/documentation/uikit/uiapplicationdelegate#1656902), and from which the `OS terminology` column values are derived.

-`ios.state` MUST be one of the following:
+`ios.state` has the following list of well-known values.
+If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|